A Close Look at Revelation 2 and 3 With Q and A

 From all of this you can better understand the kind of people that were tolerated in the congregation at Pergamum and why Jesus held this tolerance against them.

-The Teaching of The Nicolaitans
+The Teaching of the Nicolaitans

 What they said pleased the whole community, and they chose Stephen, a man full of faith and the Holy Spirit, together with Philip, Prochorus, Nicanor, Timon, Parmenas, and Nicolaus, a proselyte of Antioch.
 They had these men stand before the apostles, who prayed and laid their hands on them (Acts 6:5,6, NRSV).

-If what some think about Nicolas is true, then this same man, who was once filled with the Holy Spirit and wisdom (Acts 6:3) became a doctrinal apostate and his poisonous teachings and practices spread throughout the churches in Asia Minor.
+If what some think about Nicolas is true, then this same man, who was once filled with the Holy Spirit and wisdom (Acts 6:3) became a doctrinal apostate and his poisonous teachings and practices spread throughout the churches of Asia Minor.

 It is apparent that Jesus hated their practices, as did the Ephesians.
 Do you remember Jesus commending the Ephesians for this?